 The same assessment criteria will be applicable in ordinary exam calls.
-In extraordinary exam calls, students will have to take an exam.
+In extraordinary exam calls, students will have to take an exam, which will account for 100% of the final grade.

 www.uco.es facebook.com/universidadcordoba @univcordoba INFORMATION REGARDING UNIVERSITY OF CORDOBA DEGREES